Welcome to the redesigned CREGÉS website! To learn more about what's new, click here.

 Michelle Robitaille-Rousseau (Quebec City)

-Resource Person, Mouvement Personne d’Abord du Québec Métropolitain
+Resource person at the Mouvement Personne d’Abord du Québec Métropolitain

 Michelle Robitaille-Rousseau is a resource person for social and citizen participation at the Mouvement Personne d’Abord du Québec Métropolitain (MPDAQM).
 The MPDAQM is a community organization that promotes and defends the rights and interests of adults living with the social label of ‘’intellectual disability’’.
 This organization works with a BY and FOR approach to recognize the self-determination and the empowerment of the experts with lived experience so they can advocate for the improvement of their situations and quality of life, and build an even more inclusive society.
 As a resource person, establishing partnerships with similar groups in the community, having an equality relationship and believing in the potential of each person are essential values that lead her work.
 She also uses her expertise as a counsellor for users in the exercise of their mandate on the Comité d’orientation des services aux adultes and the Comité des usagers and with aging adults, the right to a friend of the heart and parenting.
 Michelle has completed a bachelor’s degree in preschool and elementary school teaching as well as a college diploma in specialized education.
 She is also the sister of a person with Down syndrome.